Choosing Photos for Your Blog: 3 Copyright Rules to Know

 A Final Word of Warning

-In order to protect yourself, it’s a good idea to do a cursory search of the image to check whether it might be stolen.
+To protect yourself, it’s a good idea to do a cursory search of the image to check whether it might be stolen.
 To do this, you can use Google’s reverse image search feature or use the site TinEye to find other places where an image has been shown.
 A quick glance over the results should help you determine if the image might be circulating without proper attribution.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.